Access Missouri Financial Assistance Program

 How do I renew my award?

 You may renew the Access Missouri award annually.
 To renew you must reapply and have your eligibility re-evaluated each year.
 This means that if you fail to file a new FAFSA by the deadline or your EFC increases to a point above the eligibility cutoff, you will not be eligible for an Access Missouri award for that academic year even though you received one in the previous year.
+However, you may be eligible for an Access Missouri award the following year if your FAFSA is received by the deadline.

 If you are denied an Access Missouri award for not maintaining satisfactory academic progress or a 2.5 CGPA, you cannot receive another award until the enrollment period after you have once again met those requirements.
 Your school's satisfactory academic progress policy will determine how often your progress is checked.